Foreign investors see robust 2012 for Iraq's bourse

 Investors say one of the main factors that will drive investor sentiment towards the ISX in 2012 is the expected listings of Iraq's three main mobile phone operators.

-Zain Iraq, a unit of Kuwait's Zain (ZAIN.KW), Asiacell, an affiliate of Qatar Telecom QTEL.QA and Korek, part-owned by France Telecom SA FTE.PA and Kuwait's Agility (AGLT.KW) all missed an initial August 31 deadline in their contracts to list, which now look likely to go ahead sometime next year.
+Zain Iraq, a unit of Kuwait's Zain, Asiacell, an affiliate of Qatar Telecom and Korek, part-owned by France Telecom SA and Kuwait's Agility all missed an initial Aug.
+31 deadline in their contracts to list, which now look likely to go ahead sometime next year.

 "Any one of these (listings) could double the entire market capitalisation of the ISX, and would bring extensive analyst coverage and liquidity into the market," said Bull.